neuroinformatics-unit/HowTo/README.md

 # How to contribute to this website

 ## Website structure
-The webiste is structured in sections, each one corresponding to a different experimental __modality__, and sub-sections, each corresponding to a different `tool`.
+The website is structured in sections, each one corresponding to a different experimental __modality__, and sub-sections, each corresponding to a different `tool`.

 Examples of `tools` that belong in each __modality:__
 * __Behaviour:__ `SLEAP`, `DeepLabCut`